naughtyduk/particlesGL/README.md

 </body>
 ```

 > The original element will be hidden and replaced with the particle system.
 Make sure your target elements are positioned where you want the particle effect to appear.
+Note if you are using 3D models, you must use `data-model-src` for `particlesGL` to detect it.

 Next, initialise the library with your desired configuration.